ballestas islands portrait

 History

-• Since ancient times, the Incas knew the benefits of Guano, as fertilizer, in their crops.
-Therefore, they had been using it and teach to their conquered peoples how to use it, too.
+• Since ancient times, the Incas have known the benefits of Guano as fertilizer for their crops.
+Therefore, they have been using it and teaching their conquered peoples how to use it.

 • 1800.
-From the middle of that century to the beginning of the 1900s, the Guano was appreciated as an important organic fertilizer and input for agriculture around the world.
+From the middle of that century to the beginning of the 1900s, Guano was appreciated as a crucial organic fertilizer and agricultural input worldwide.
 Therefore, it was aggressively extracted in countries like Peru, and its price and demand rose, filling the vaults of the Peruvian government.
 For this reason, at the end of the 1800s, a war between Peru and Chile (the neighboring country to the south) occurred due to the control of Guano islands located in the zone of influence of both countries.
 But, this is another story.

 • 1909.
-The demand for Guano decreased around the world due to the discovery of synthetic fertilizers.
-Also, the Peruvian government created the Guano Management Company to promote the conservation of guano birds, protect them and regulate the extraction of natural fertilizer.
-Some scholars affirm that before this year, layers of guano could be found between 20 and 70 meters thick, covering the rocky islets, unbelievable!
+The demand for Guano decreased worldwide due to the discovery of synthetic fertilizers.
+Also, the Peruvian government created the Guano Management Company to promote the conservation of guano birds, protect them, and regulate the extraction of natural fertilizer.
+Some scholars affirm that before this year, layers of guano could be found between 20 and 70 meters thick, covering the rocky islets—unbelievable!

 • 1975.
-The Paracas National Reserve was founded to protect the rest of the ancient pre-Inca culture of Paracas and promote the conservation of marine biodiversity located in the Paracas peninsula.
-Although the Ballestas weren’t part of the national reserve, it was situated over the influence zone of the reserve, receiving protection from it in some way or another.
+The Paracas National Reserve was founded to protect the rest of the ancient pre-Inca culture of Paracas and promote the conservation of marine biodiversity in the Paracas peninsula.
+Although the Ballestas weren’t part of the national reserve, they were situated over its influence zone and received protection from it in some way.

-• 2009, the National Reserve System of Guano Islands, Islets, and Points was created to receive protection more focused, by the Peruvian government.
-In this sense, islets like the Ballestas, besides islands, coast rocks, beaches, and another geographical zone which contain marine life, were protected and regulated directly by the government.
+• 2009, the National Reserve System of Guano Islands, Islets, and Points was created to receive more focused protection from the Peruvian government.
+In this sense, islets like the Ballestas, besides islands, coast rocks, beaches, and other geographical zones that contain marine life, were protected and regulated directly by the government.

-• Nowadays, the Guano layers found in the islets are thinner and the extraction is limited to only 3 months of work.
-This is to avoid a major and abrupt interruption to the marine ecosystem of the area.
+• Nowadays, the Guano layers in the islets are thinner, and the extraction is limited to only three months of work.
+This is to avoid a significant and abrupt interruption to the area’s marine ecosystem.

 Sea life

-• Seals: The most abundant mammals in the zone, they usually rest over the rocky islets, communicating and growling.
+• Seals: The most abundant mammals in the zone usually rest over the rocky islets, communicating and growling.
 They show color variations like black, brown, and gray.
-The females weigh between 65 and 130 pounds and are smaller than the males, which weigh until 420 pounds.
+The females weigh between 65 and 130 pounds and are smaller than the males, which weigh up to 420 pounds.
 They are not shy and are used to the human presence, like all the species of the place.

-• Sea lions: The biggest mammals in the zone.
-Usually rest over islets among seals, living in perfect harmony.
-With brown bodies and big heads covered by golden hair that is reminiscent of lions, these animals reign over the islands.
-The males can weigh until 750 pounds and the females, smaller, around 370 pounds.
-The season of raising their puppies (January – March) coincides with perfect Peruvian weather to visit the Ballestas Islands.
+• Sea lions are the biggest mammals in the zone.
+They usually rest over islets among seals, living in perfect harmony.
+With brown bodies and big heads covered by golden hair reminiscent of lions, these animals reign over the islands.
+The males can weigh up to 750 pounds, and the females are smaller, around 370 pounds.
+The season for raising their puppies (January – March) coincides with perfect Peruvian weather for visiting the Ballestas Islands.

 • Guanays: The responsible for guano over the islets for more than 600 years!
 Among local birds, these are the most numerous.
 They have a red circle around their eyes, elongated beak, black plumage with a white crop, and jowls.
 For this reason, these can be confused with Humboldt penguins in the distance.